FOR MEDIA ONLY

 Q: Why am I not in an evacuation zone (not A, B, C, D or E)?

 A: Because your home is not considered to be in a risk area, particularly from storm surge.
-In this case, you will need to do what makes you and your family feel safe.
+However, you should do what makes you and your family feel safe.
 If you are in a mobile home or have special needs, you should consider sheltering in a different location.

 Q: What are the evacuation routes?

 A: It's important to know how you will leave if an evacuation is ever called.
-Please see http://bit.ly/2eJAKzm.
-Or see our disaster guide for a map http://bit.ly/2wGak6j.
+Please see evacuation routes here.
+Or see our disaster guide for a map.

 Q: Are the bridges going to close?